trevor-richardson/rnn_zoo/README.md

 ### Installing

-Update filepath in config.ini to where you've downloaded the repository.
+Update base_dir in config.ini with the absolute path to the current directory. <br/>
-Packages needed to run the code.
+Packages needed to run the code include:
 * numpy
 * python3
 * PyToch